 The Education program offers the training necessary to help you on your way to becoming an educational assistant and/or licensed teacher.
 The first step is the completion of the one-year certificate in education.
 This certificate provides the training necessary to become an educational assistant in public schools and gain valuable teaching experience.
 Students who complete the one-year certificate may then work towards an Associate of General Studies degree (see requirements on page 37).
 Completion of the associate degree requirements enables you to transfer to Portland State University or Oregon State University, where you may complete Bachelor of General Studies/Liberal Arts degrees and then apply to a teacher licensing program.
+For students transferring to WOU, contact Counseling and Career Services at 503-399-5120.

 Students pursuing the one-year education certificate take a core of required courses, including practicum.
 The core courses offer instruction in basic teaching strategies, human relations, communication, and non-instructional support skills.
 In addition to the core courses, students select from one of three areas in which to specialize.
 These areas include working with children in multicultural/bilingual settings, helping children who are in special education programs, or assisting in a media/technology center.
 Students participate in worksite practicums to gain experience and to practice skills learned in classes.
-You are required to maintain a grade of C or better in all courses in order to participate in any practicum.
+You are required to maintain a grade of C or better in all Education courses in order to participate in any practicum.

-The first step to entering this program is to take part in an assessment process which includes taking the college's free placement test and meeting with counseling and advising staff.
+The first step to entering this program is to take part in an assessment process which includes taking the college's free placement test and meeting with Counseling and Career Services staff.
 You may need to complete pre-program courses.
 Then, your advisor will help you develop an individualized program of study, which may include one or more of the following:

 CA121A Keyboarding A (if less than 25 wpm) 1

 CS101 Introduction to Microcomputer Applications3

 MTH060 Introductory Algebra4

 RD090 College Textbook Reading

 WR115 Introduction to Composition

+1